redam/RemoteAppLaunch/README.md

 http://yourPhoneIP:8888/stop/org.mozilla.firefox
 ```

+Be aware that android doesn't allow a foreground app to be killed, only background processes.
+If you remotely launch an app that stays in foreground, it can't be killed remotely by Remote App Launch.

 Each app you want to start remotely need to be added in a white list within RemoteAppLaunch (for security reasons).
 You can add one more security layer by using HTTP Authentication with a user/password needed to start/stop apps.
 In that case, to launch an app just use the following URL :
 ```
 http://username:password@yourPhoneIP:8888/start/org.mozilla.firefox